-The first step in the troubleshooting process is to describe the problem completely.
-Problem descriptions help you and the IBM Support person know where to start to find the cause of the problem.
-This step includes asking yourself basic questions:
+The first step in the problem determination process is to describe the problem completely.
+Problem descriptions help you and the IBM Support Center person know where to start to find the cause of the problem.
+This step includes asking yourself the following basic questions:

 - What are the symptoms of the problem?

-- · Where does the problem occur?
+- Where does the problem occur?

 - When does the problem occur?

 - Under which conditions does the problem occur?

 - Can the problem be reproduced?